 5 .
 You can go all the way to the top

 Between April and October, and paying an extra fee of 3€, you can access the outside columns of the Panthéon in Paris.
-There are 206 steps and it is done in three separate flights of stairs, same thing for going down.
+There are 206 steps and they are divided in three separate flights of stairs.

-After the first flight you can see the inside from above, the insides of the Panthéon and its amazing proportions.
+After the first flight you can see the inside from above, as well as its amazing proportions.
 Then you can access a mezzanine that will give you interesting views of the Rue Soufflot, the rooftops of Paris, and the Eiffel Tower.
 Lastly, if you go through a pair of slightly hidden doors (you can see them from the ground floor) you get to the outside columns where you get a 360° view of Paris.
 We highly recommend it.

 Important fact: Who was Saint Genevieve?